franchsli/SignSpeak/README.md

 The files must be named after the label AND a unique number inside the folder.
 The dataset creation depends on this structure.

-After using your data to create a dataset (via VideHandler), the resulting dataset would look like this:
+After using your data to create a dataset (via VideoHandler), the resulting dataset would look like this:

 ``` ASCII
 .